 If you are getting started with your fence repairs, you will need some basic supplies and tools to help you repair and maintain your fence.
 Mostly, the type of fence dictates the type of tool to use.
 Below are some of the commonly used tools.

 You can use a Saber saw for quick cutting and shaping wood.
 It is a versatile and handy tool.
 It uses a reciprocating motor to move the saw blades up and down and across the object to be cut.
 While using this tool, ensure you wear eye protection.

 If you want to make a curvy cut on thinner materials, then this should be your best tool.
 A coping saw uses thin metal blades to make turning cuts on the wood.
 In order to use this tool, firmly hold the material with clamps or in a vise.
 Place the saw blade on the line to be cut and push the saw with some short strokes.

 These are inexpensive undercoatings that smooth out the uneven surfaces.
 Additionally, they provide a barrier between the porous surface and the finish coats.

 4. A hammer

 Used to pound fasteners into the wood.
 A hammer is a simple tool that aids users in manually driving brads, nails and other fasteners.
 You can also use a fencing nailer if your fence is long and you have to do this quickly.

 How to Repair Wooden Fence Rails

-Instead of replacing a wood fence because it’s rotting, consider repairing its rails.
+Instead of replacing a wooden fence because it’s rotting, consider repairing its rails.
 The rails usually run horizontally from post to post to provide support to the fencing structure.
 You can use 2×4 metal T-braces or scrap metals to repair a broken track.
 Here’s how you should proceed with the work.